-It is imperative that you obtain certificates of insurance from all subcontractors showing that at a minimum they have liability coverage in limits equal or greater than yours as well as workers compensation and commercial auto coverage.
+It is imperative that you obtain certificates of insurance from all subcontractors.
+These certificates need to show that at a minimum they have liability insurnace coverage in limits equal or greater than yours.
+It should also show workers compensation and commercial auto coverage.
 You need to make sure that you obtain updated certificates of insurance from each subcontractor and each policy term.

 To obtain a free no-obligation quotation from Huff Insurance please contact us at 410-647-1111 or complete the quote request form on this page.

 We look forward to hearing from you soon.

 Do You Hire Sub Contractors?